Linked Data Event Streams

 An LDES client is a piece of software used by a consumer that accepts the URL to an entry point, and returns a stream of members of the corresponding ldes:EventStream.
 The data stream emits the history that is available from this entry point, and once the consumer has caught up with the stream, it remains synchronized as new members are published.

 The client does this by extending upon a subset of the W3C TREE hypermedia specification.
-The extension is that the Linked Data Event Streams specification introduces specialized terms for dealing with append-only collections, or event streams.
+This extension introduces specialized terms for dealing with append-only collections, referred to as event streams.
 For example, one can indicate what time-based property in the member is used for indicating the order of the event stream, indicate the retention policy as a promise from the producer to the consumer, or detail how to deal with version-based members.

 More extensions should be specified w.r.t.
 HTTP status codes, or keeping state.
 This should be further detailled in a chapter after the overview.